-Last Updated on
+Last updated on

 The next time you have a party and don’t want to run out of glasses, this is the perfect thing to have on hand.
 Everyone will know which glass is theirs by their winemaker.
 It’s also a great conversation starter.
-Everyone can chat about their particular winery and if and what they drink from there, etc…
+Everyone can chat about their particular winery and if and what they drink from there, etc.

 Go from this:

-- scissors to cut wire
+- Scissors to cut wire

-- jewelry pliers
+- Jewelry pliers

-- twine or wine tag clips (a.k.a. earring rings)
+- Twine or wine tag clips (a.k.a. earring rings)

-- needle or safety pin
+- Needle or safety pin

-- old wine corks (no two can be the same)
+- Old wine corks (no two can be the same)

 I think making a dozen of these and putting them in a clear bag or decorative chinese take out box would be a great gift!
-Think hostess gift, thank you, co-workers, neighbors, mother-in-law, boss, brother, teacher, me… well, you get the idea.
+Think host gift, thank you, co-workers, neighbors, mother-in-law, boss, brother, teacher, me… well, you get the idea.

-If you plan on doing a trip to the wine country, you could collect all your different corks and make tags from them.
+If you plan on making a trip to the wine country, you could collect all your different corks and make tags from them.
 Then when you use them, you’ll think back on the good memories you had on that special vacation.

 I like repurposing wine corks.
 I usually find ideas like plant mulch or DIY wine cork charms for glasses.
-This time I found the ultimate in repurposing those old corks!
+This time I saw the ultimate in repurposing those old corks!
 Scott Gundersen is an artist who makes portraits using wine corks.
 The above photo shows him in action creating a masterpiece out of 9,217 corks.
 How cool is that?
 I just had to share this with everyone.
-It’s absolutely amazing!
+It’s amazing!